cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

 # Playing Rock, Paper, Scissors (rps-min.glow)?

-Rock, Paper, Scissors is the classic children game where both kids show at the same time what they have picked.
+Rock, paper, scissors is the classic children's game where each child shows what they have chosen at the same time.
-And decide who won based on the following rules:
+The decision on who has won is based on the following rules:

 -   Both selected the same: Draw
--   Rock beats Scissors
+-   Rock beats scissors
--   Paper beats Rock
+-   Paper beats rock
--   Scissors beats Paper
+-   Scissors beats paper

-But how con we codify this in Glow if there is not at the *same time*.
+How con you code this in Glow if there is no *at the same time*.
-And How a player communicates its pick to the blockchain during the game?
+How does a player communicate their choice to the blockchain during the game?

 ## Visualization